teresa-tommy/VideoCaptioningCapstone/README.md

 The video captioning task for machine learning models entails the generation of textual descriptions for a given video.
 Some simpler models have been executed as experiments, with and without adversarial examples, to better understand the pros and cons of existing video captioning models.

+Here, notebooks to run the CNN-LSTM and evaluation metrics are included.
+The LLaVA model was tested directly through its published UI.

 ## Notebooks

 ### Notebook 1: Metrics.ipynb